Introduction to graph theory and basic algorithms: Duality

-Assume the contrary: the dual graph has a vertex $v$ such that the graph $D(G)$ becomes not connected after deleting $u$.
+Assume the contrary: the dual graph $D(G)$ has a vertex $v$ such that it becomes not connected after deleting $u$.
 Consider two connected components $G_1$ and $G_2$ in $D(G)$.
-Let's $M_1$ and $M_2$ be the maximal sub-graphs on vertices $V(G_1)\bigcup \{v\}$ and $V(G_2)\bigcup \{v\}$ respectively.
-Sub-graphs $M_1$ and $M_2$ should contain cycles $f_1$ and $f_2$ respectively, otherwise one of them is a tree and it holds a contradiction using the lemma~\ref{lm:dualsquare} with no loops in $G$.
-Let's denote the dual vertices corresponded to faces $f_1$ and $f_2$ by $u_1\in G$ and $u_2\in G$ (see figure~\ref{fig:2conn3conn}).
+Let's $M_1$ and $M_2$ be induced subgraphs on vertices $V(G_1)\bigcup \{v\}$ and $V(G_2)\bigcup \{v\}$ respectively.
+These subgraphs $M_1$ and $M_2$ should contain cycles $f_1$ and $f_2$ respectively, otherwise one of them is a tree and it holds a contradiction using the lemma~\ref{lm:dualsquare}.
+Let's denote the vertices of $D\bigl(D(G)\bigr) = G$ corresponded to faces $f_1$ and $f_2$ by $u_1\in G$ and $u_2\in G$ (see figure~\ref{fig:2conn3conn}).
 Let's denote the vertex corresponded to outer face of $D(G)$ by $u$.
-Since any inner faces of $M_1$ has no adjacent edges with any inner face of $M_2$, any path from vertex $u_1$ to $u_2$ should contain $u$.
+Since any inner faces of $M_1$ have no adjacent edges with any inner face of $M_2$, any path from vertex $u_1$ to $u_2$ should contain $u$.
 This holds a contradiction with 2-connectivity of $G$. \end{proof}

-\begin{lm} A dual graph $D(G)$ is simple, 3-connected and planar iff. the graph $G$ is simple 3-connected and planar. \end{lm} \begin{proof} The proof for this theorem is the same as for previous theorem, but in this case one should consider two faces: outer face that corresponds to the vertex $u\in G$ and \textquote{middle} face $f$ that corresponds to the vertex $w\in G$ (see figure~\ref{fig:2conn3conn}). \end{proof}
+\begin{lm} Dual graph $D(G)$ is simple, 3-connected and planar iff. graph $G$ is simple 3-connected and planar. \end{lm} \begin{proof} The proof for this theorem is the same as for the previous lemma, but in this case one should consider two faces: outer face that corresponds to the vertex $u\in G$ and \textquote{middle} face $f$ that corresponds to the vertex $w\in G$ (see figure~\ref{fig:2conn3conn}). \end{proof}